Skip to main content

 Network Leadership

-Natalie Meeks, co-leader of the ELF Artists Network, is the President/CEO for Bridge Builders International, which ministers to artists in multiple countries in Europe and the US.
-As a freelance writer, she has penned articles about ministries all over the world.
-She is a lover of the classics (… Read more
+Natalie Meeks is the President/CEO of Bridge Builders International, which ministers to artists in multiple countries in Europe and the US.
+She currently studies at Western Theological Seminary and, as a freelance writer, has penned articles about ministries all over the world Her Christian faith… Read more

 Charles David Kelley is Latvian-American, a citizen of both countries.
 He serves as co-leader of the ELF Artist Network.
 Born in Los Angeles, he has lived in Oregon since 1980.
 His professional training is in biblical studies, theology, and missiology.
 Before founding Bridge Builders International… Read more